-Throughout the history of the NAACP Legal Defense and Educational Fund, Inc (LDF), women have been the lifeblood animating our efforts to achieve racial justice.
+Throughout LDF’s history, women have been the lifeblood animating our efforts to achieve racial justice.
 From our brilliant attorneys and intrepid organizers to our innovative policy experts and courageous clients, LDF’s work has always relied on the ingenuity and persistence of extraordinary women.
 Few cases better exemplify this tradition than Brown v.
-Board of Education.
-As LDF commemorates the 65th anniversary of this transformative victory, we celebrate the women whose invaluable contributions made that triumph possible.
+Board of Education, which rendered the doctrine of “separate but equal unconstitutional LDF celebrates the women whose invaluable contributions made that triumph possible.

-One of twelve children and the daughter of immigrants, Constance Baker Motley rose to become the first Black woman to ever argue a case before the U.S. Supreme Court as well as the first Black woman to serve in the New York State Senate and the first woman to be Manhattan borough president.
+One of twelve children and the daughter of immigrants, Constance Baker Motley rose to become the first Black woman to ever argue a case before the U.S. Supreme Court.
+She was also the first Black woman to serve in the New York State Senate and the first woman to be Manhattan borough president.

-At the ages of 13, Doris Faye and her twin sister, Doris Raye, were plaintiffs in a lawsuit to desegregate schools in Hearne, a small town sandwiched between Houston and Dallas, Texas.
+At age 13, Doris Faye and her twin sister Doris Raye were plaintiffs in a lawsuit to desegregate schools in Hearne, a small town between Houston and Dallas, Texas.
 In September 1947, Doris Faye and Doris Raye, accompanied by their parents, attempted to enroll at a white junior high school in Hearne.
-In their elementary years, the girls had attended local public schools, but after graduating, their parents found that the building that housed their junior high and high school – Blackshear – was uninhabitable.
+In their elementary years, the girls had attended local public schools but after graduating, their parents found that the Blackshear building that housed their junior high and high school was uninhabitable.

-In a 1985 interview for PBS’ “Eyes on the Prize” documentary, Brown Thompson said of the pivotal Brown v.
+In a 1985 interview for the PBS documentary “Eyes on the Prize,” Brown Thompson said of the pivotal Brown v.
 Board decision, “I really think of it in terms of what it has done for our young people, in taking away that feeling of second-class citizenship.
-I think it has made the dreams, hopes and aspirations of our young people greater, today.”
+I think it has made the dreams, hopes and aspirations of our young people greater today.”